Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Then, the “unexpected” happened: Camping fell at home and never recovered from the injuries.
 He died on December 15, 2013 at the age of 92.

-So ended Camping’s long career as a preacher, and his brief foray into stardom as a doomsday prophet.
-Since then, there has been many self-described prophets out there predicting the end of the world and getting the type of publicity Camping received and adored.
+So ended Camping’s long career as a preacher and his brief foray into stardom as a doomsday prophet.
+Since then, there have been many self-described prophets out there predicting the end of the world and getting the type of publicity Camping received and adored.

-Whether he foresaw his brief rise to prominence or his death a few years afterword is mere speculation and best.
+Whether he foresaw his brief rise to prominence or his death a few years afterward is mere speculation and best.

 © 2018 Dean Traylor